Back to Song Library

 What should I focus on when practicing Amazing Grace?

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
-It works especially well for breath support, legato playing, and shaping longer lyrical phrases on Irish tin whistle.
-The slower pace also makes it a practical page for players who want to work on expressive tone before tackling faster technical songs.
+It works especially well for breath support, legato playing, and shaping longer lyrical phrases on recorder, ocarina, or tin whistle.
+The slower pace also makes it a practical page for players who want expressive tone before tackling faster technical songs.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 Is Amazing Grace suitable for slow expressive practice?